Fowler Avenue Connection

 What does Bozeman care about?

-by Landa, almost 3 years ago
+by Landa, about 4 years ago

 Bozeman claims to deeply value and appreciate what makes it a great town - the mountains, trees, creeks, fresh air and peaceful surroundings.
 The Fowler Avenue connection will be a testimony to the truth or lie of that sentiment.
 Hundreds of Bozemanites daily use the path that is scheduled to be replaced with a multi-lane connector street.
 The current path is utilized all day long for running, walking dogs, biking, and taking kids to the nearby parks.
 It also connects neighborhoods to a variety of elementary schools in the area.
 This beautiful path runs from Durston to Babcock, in a...
 Continue reading